 Over the past year or so, Tulum has exploded.
-On Instagram, it’s hard to avoid pictures of travellers and influencers enjoying their holiday in Tulum.
-There’s really no difference in reality.
+On Instagram, it’s hard to avoid pictures of travellers and influencers enjoying their holiday in Tulum and the town has become a celebrity hotspot.

 Why is it so popular?
 Tulum boasts some beautiful beaches with soft white sand and refreshingly blue water.
 The combination of the bohemian and luxury vibe is what attracts a lot of travellers, people just have to see what the fuss is about.

 Running parallel to the beach you’ll be spoilt for choice with luxury hotels, restaurants and beach clubs.
 All of which are beautifully designed and create an irresistibly bohemian vibe.